Trader Joe's Best Thanksgiving Foods for Lazy People

 If people see cranberry sauce on the table in the shape of a can, they’ll assume that’s where you got it from.
 But does pre-prepared cranberry sauce ever come with Valencia oranges?
 No. You’ve fooled them again.
 You have pulled one over on everyone at the table.
 You are now both King and Queen of Thanksgiving now and forever.

 Don’t you dare serve turkey gravy from a box.
 Because if you’re going to cheat, cheat with some good stuff!
 Head to the refrigerated aisle for this Kettle Cooked Turkey Gravy, which differs from the boxed version because it’s made with a roux.
 If you don’t know what roux is, you’ve clearly never been a French chef.
 It’s ok, us either.
 Roux will save your gravy from being watery and gross, and it’s also a fun word to say.
 Another fun fact: roux is pronounced like Rue (McClanahan), who played Blanche on Golden Girls.
 And now we’ve also given you something to talk about around the table that isn’t politics or religion.

 Yeah, you can get top-notch pumpkin and apple pie with a lattice crust from TJ’s at reasonable prices ($5.99 and $6.99, respectively), and you should!
 And if you serve one pie that’s clearly store-bought, you might be able to convince everyone you actually made one dessert yourself!
 The other key to cheating is buying a dessert that’s so unique it could’ve only come from your kitchen.
 Or Trader Joe’s.
-That’s why you need to buy the cream cheese frosting-laden chai spice loaf for dessert.
-The frosting is where all the fun happens atop this pumpkin cake, as it’s filled with chai spices like cinnamon, clove, nutmeg, cinnamon, and black pepper.
+That’s why you need to buy the Chocolate Pecan Pie Bar, with all gooey, buttery, pecan goodness of a pie, but with chocolate and four corner pieces to fight over.